-Time for Appeal
+20. Time for appeal

-- (2) Notwithstanding the provisions of subsection (1), the District Land and Housing Tribunal may for good and sufficient cause extend the time for filing. an appeal either before or after the expiration of fourty five days. - (3) Where an appeal is made to the District Land and Housing Tribunal within the said period of fourty five days, or any extension of time granted, the District Land and Housing Tribunal shall hear and determine the appeal.
+- (1) Every appeal to a District Land and Housing Tribunal shall be filed in the District Land and Housing Tribunal within forty-five days after the date of the decision or order against which the appeal is brought. - (2) Notwithstanding the provisions of subsection (1), the District Land and Housing Tribunal may for good and sufficient cause extend the time for filing and appeal either before or after the expiration of forty-five days. - (3) Where an appeal is made to the District Land and Housing Tribunal within the said period of forty days, or any extension of time granted, the District Land and Housing Tribunal shall hear and determine the appeal.